- Home

 The monitor is responsible for:

-- coordinating the timing of the visit with the institution at least two months before the proposed date
+• coordinating the timing of the visit with the organisation at least 2 months before the proposed date

-- providing a draft monitoring report no later than ten working days after the visit to NZQA.
-NZQA will then seek confirmation of the factual accuracy of the draft report from the institution.
+• providing us with a draft monitoring report no later than 10 working days after the visit.
+We then ask the organisation to confirm the factual accuracy of the draft report.

-An NZQA evaluator may accompany the NZQA monitor for the first monitoring visit.
+An NZQA evaluator may accompany our monitor for the first visit.

 NZQA evaluator's role

-- when necessary, provide a link between the approval and/or accreditation of the programme.
+• when necessary, provide a link between the approval or accreditation of the programme.

 What happens next?

-Once NZQA has received the institution's feedback on the factual accuracy of the draft report, it will amend if appropriate and formally issue the full report to the institution.
+Once we receive feedback on the draft report's factual accuracy, we will amend the report if needed and formally issue the full report to the organisation.

 Self monitoring